agnicpay/agnicid-demo/README.md

 - `POST /api/enroll` → generates keys, DIDs, and all three credentials
 - `POST /api/export` → returns a base64 zip of `~/.agnicid`
 - `GET /api/status` → status of keys, DIDs, and stored credentials

+When `~/.agnicid` is empty (fresh install or `/api/reset`), the first human DID request will pause briefly to fund a Solana devnet wallet, publish the DID on-chain, and store both the DID document and signing keys locally.

 ### Testing the end-to-end flow manually